gokaran-dev/RISC-V/README.md

 *Figure: Power analysis of the optimised ALU with gated operand inputs.*

-## Note

-An experiment which started as a curiosity will be expanded and integrated into a broader processor pipeline optimized for energy efficiency.

 ## Output Waveform

 The waveform below was captured post-implementation using Vivado simulation.
 It shows the ALU responding to various opcodes with correct results and gated evaluation: